JacksonHagood/CPP_Basics/02_Variables/variables.md

 ### Arithmetic

 In order to change the values of variables after declaration, operators can be used.
-These operators work very similiarly to those in Python.
+These operators work very similarly to those in Python.
 For example, integer and floating point variables have the standard arithmetic operators (`+`, `-`, `*`, `/`, and `%`).

 ```C++
 // arithmetic operators